sevfitz/turducken/README.md

 # turducken

-1. Team Name: Chums
+## Team Name: Chums

-2. Team Members:
+## Team Members:
 * Haley
 * Cynthia
 * Mark
 * Stephanie

-3. Pitch:
+## Pitch:
+Turducken is an app that allows users to view three forms of their social media posts from one place.
+Users can create posts from Turducken and see them in their Turducken Dashboard as well as push these posts into their associated social media sites.

-4. Domain Modeling ~ Objects:
+## Domain Modeling ~ Objects:
 * User
   * Name - first: string
   * Name - last: string